sfllhkhan95/droid-rest/README.md

 2. Send POJO class objects in HTTP requests.
 3. Receive POJO class objects in HTTP response.

+## Release Notes
+### v2.0.1
+Deprecated classes removed.
+All communication to be done through the HttpTask class.

+### Older Versions
+Support for older versions has been officially dropped.
+They are no longer available for use in Gradle.

 # How to Use
 ## Installation
 1. Open  `build.gradle` file of your Android project's module